 The Company has netting arrangements in place with all of its derivative counterparties pursuant to standard documentation developed by the International Swap and Derivatives Association, or ISDA.
 Under GAAP, if the Company has a valid right of offset, it may offset the related asset and liability and report the net amount.
 The Company presents interest rate swaps, swaptions and treasury futures assets and liabilities on a gross basis in its consolidated balance sheets.
 The Company presents TBA assets and liabilities on a net basis in its consolidated balance sheets.
-The Company presents repurchase agreements subject to master netting arrangements on a gross basis.
+The Company presents repurchase agreements in this section even though they are not derivatives because they are subject to master netting arrangements.
+However, repurchase agreements are presented on a gross basis.
 Additionally, the Company does not offset financial assets and liabilities with the associated cash collateral on the consolidated balance sheets.